 The resulting issuer from the completed qualifying transaction must meet TSX's original listing conditions.
+Failure to get TSX approval before completing the qualifying acquisition will result in the delisting of the SPAC.
 Once the qualifying transaction has been completed, the resulting issuer will be subject to all ongoing listing requirements designated by TSX.